collebrusco/flgl/README.md

 # flgl
-flgl is a cross platform graphics library meant to provide consice access to opengl and windowing (glfw)
+flgl is a cross platform graphics library meant to provide concise access to opengl and windowing (glfw)

 spinning up a window and a graphics program is very easy and fast with flgl. the idea is to include all of the abstractions I found myself repeating for each graphics project, along with all the dependencies, and the common linear algebra and image loading libraries (glm, stb_image).